 This school handbook is supplied by your Regional Education Committee for the purpose of providing you with the information necessary for you and your child to have a successful year at St. Thomas Aquinas Regional Secondary School.
 This handbook follows the assumption that it takes three to teach - Home, School and Church.
 In order for you (your child) to have a successful year it is imperative that you know, understand and accept the stated expectations.
-Please note: This entire handbook and much more information can be found at our school website: www.aguinas.org.
+Further information can be found at our school website: www.aguinas.org.